This article shows you why (with back tests) and exactly how (step by step) to implement the ERP5 investment strategy in your portfolio.

 - How to implement it in your portfolio with a few mouse clicks?

-A strategy to beat the Magic Formula
+A strategy that beats the Magic Formula

 The ERP5 investment strategy was developed by two friends, Philip Vanstraceele and Luc Allaeys when they set out to find an even better investment than the Magic Formula.
 As you know the Magic Formula was developed and tested in the excellent book by Joel Greenblatt called The Little Book that Still Beats the Market.

-How is the ERP5 ranking calculated?
+How is the ERP5 value calculated?

 The strategy finds undervalued companies through the use of the following four ratios.